 Weight Loss on Only 900 Calories

 A pound of fat contains 3,500 calories according to the Mayo Clinic.
 Reducing your daily calorie intake by 500 may help you lose 1 pound in a week.
 While calorie needs vary greatly depending on age, gender and activity, men need 2,200 to 3,200 calories a day and women need 1,600 to 2,400 calories a day to maintain a healthy weight.
 Depending on where you fall in this range, restricting your daily intake to 900 calories a day may help you lose 1 1/2 to 5 pounds a week.

 People losing weight at a rate greater than two pounds a week may be losing muscle tissue and water, along with the fat.
-These types of VLCDs are recommended for people who are extremely obese and need to lose weight quickly for health reasons.
+These types of VLCDs are recommended for people who have severe obesity and need to lose weight quickly for health reasons.
 Diets of only 900 calories a day are often short-term, lasting no longer than 12 weeks according to UCLA Health's RFO Weight Management Program, and are meant to help initiate fast weight loss at the beginning of a long-term weight-loss plan.

 The Plan Uses High-Protein Meal Replacements

 Because it's difficult to get all the nutrients your body needs eating 900 calories worth of regular foods, very-low-calorie diets are primarily made up of low-calorie meal-replacement shakes, soups, bars and other packaged goods high in protein and fortified with all the essential nutrients.
 These aren't the same type of meal-replacement drinks found at your grocery store, though, according to Medline Plus.
 Those over-the-counter shakes are meant to be substituted for only one or two meals a day.

 Protein is essential for VLCDs because it helps preserve muscle mass while you lose the fat, supports immune health and acts as a source of energy when carbs aren't available.
 Plus, emphasizing protein on a weight-loss diet may also help with hunger control.
 Your doctor can help you determine how much protein you need for good health and weight loss, but most very-low-calorie diets aim to provide 60 to 80 grams a day.